kassandraoftroy/yulerc20/README.md

 **NOT MEANT FOR PRODUCTION - UNAUDITED - USE AT OWN RISK**

 ERC20 implementation using only inline assembly YUL.
 Basically, it is a hyper gas optimized ERC20 base implementation for solidity developers.
-It improves on gas consupmtion in **every** `public` & `external` method over the leading ERC20.sol implementations (OpenZeppelin, Solmate).
+It improves on gas consupmtion for nearly every `public` & `external` method over the leading ERC20.sol implementations (OpenZeppelin, Solmate).
 Optimizing view/pure calls can matter too, as many ERC20 view methods get used inside of state changing methods.
 See below for full gas comparison.

 Mostly this is useful as a reference implementation to learn the basics of inline assembly if you are already familiar with canonical solidity ERC20 implementations